Symbols of Francoism: Uniforms

 but a picture of a meeting of the Junta Política a year later shows some (but not all) members in the official uniform.

 This consisted of a dark blue shirt with epaulettes and long black trousers.
 The left pocket of the shirt bore the yoke-and-arrows emblem of the Falange.

 Women wore the blue shirt and a knee-length black skirt, with a leather belt bearing the Falange emblem on its buckle.

-At a meeting in the Teatro Calderón in Valladolid in March 1934, the hall was filled with banners and insignia and many attendees wore the blue shirts, visually displaying what José Antonio Primo de Rivera called the "spirit of service and of sacrifice, the ascetic and military concept of life."
+At a meeting in the Teatro Calderón in Valladolid in March 1934, the hall was filled with banners and insignia and many attendees wore the blue shirts, visually displaying what the 3rd Marquess of Estella ('José Antonio') called the "spirit of service and of sacrifice, the ascetic and military concept of life."

 Later, upper-class women tended to use Falangist insignia on their clothes as fashion accessories.

 When Carmen Primo de Rivera, sister of José Antonio, married in December 1938, she had the yoke and arrows embroidered on her wedding dress.

 After José Antonio died, a black tie was added in his memory.

 After the union with the Carlists, the original Falange uniform became important in identifying genuine Falangists.

 The red beret had become the symbol of Carlism by the 1860s.

 The new party, commonly known as the Movimiento Nacional, was given a uniform with the Falangist blue shirt, the red Carlist beret and military belts.

 The party symbol was the Falangist yoke and arrows.